 Provincial Jurisdictional Challenges

 The challenge intensifies because data centers powering online gambling platforms often operate outside the regulating province’s jurisdiction.
+With an estimated 239 data centers operating across Canada in 2026, concentrated primarily in Toronto (81 facilities) and Montreal (48 facilities), the infrastructure supporting provincial regulation is geographically dispersed.
 An Ontario resident gambling through a provincially-licensed platform might unknowingly rely on servers in jurisdictions with minimal environmental protections.
 Provincial regulators typically focus on consumer protection and revenue generation, rarely requiring operators to disclose their carbon footprint or energy sources.

 This regulatory divide also affects Indigenous communities disproportionately.
 Server facilities and infrastructure developments frequently impact traditional territories spanning multiple provinces, yet fragmented oversight prevents comprehensive environmental assessments.
 Without coordinated interprovincial standards, companies can exploit regulatory gaps, choosing to operate from provinces with the weakest environmental requirements.